 Saute the Onion and Garlic

-Add a small amount of olive oil to the bottom of a large pot (around 1/4 cup).
+Add about a 1/4 cup of olive oil to a large pot.
 Then, saute the onions and garlic until they're soft (a few minutes should do it).

 If you'd like to add carrots or peppers to your sauce, saute them along with the onions and garlic.Continue to 5 of 6 below.